Jade Boho

-Jade Boho Sayo (born 30 August 1986), simply known as Jade, is a professional footballer who plays as a forward for Liga F club Alhama CF. Born in Spain to a Spanish father and an Equatorial Guinean mother, she has represented Spain and Equatorial Guinea at under-19 and senior levels, respectively.
+Jade Boho Sayo (born 30 August 1986), known as Jade Boho or just Jade, is a former professional footballer who played as a forward.
+She has spent most of her club career in Spain, but also competed in England and Switzerland.
+Born and raised in Spain to a Spanish father and an Equatorial Guinean mother, she has represented Spain and Equatorial Guinea at under-19 and senior levels, respectively.

 Early life

 Jade took the surnames of her mother, Lourdes Cristina Boho Sayo, an Equatoguinean emigrant who received Spanish citizenship in August 1980, and, five years later, played Oud Anna in the film Dust, before Jade was born.
 Her father, whose name is unknown, was Spanish, from Valladolid, where Lourdes was working and living.
 Jade never met him.

 Club career

 Spain

 Jade previously played for AD Torrejón CF. and Rayo Vallecano, winning three championships and one national cup and playing the UEFA Champions League with the latter.

 England

 In summer 2015 Jade signed for Bristol Academy who were winless and at the bottom of the FA WSL table.
 Despite making long journeys for national team duty in Africa, she proved a prolific goalscorer and was hailed as "inspirational" by the team's coach.
 When Bristol were relegated, Jade left the club to sign for Reading ahead of the 2016 FA WSL season but her stay was short after making the decision to return to Madrid.
 Her last appearance for the club was on 30 October against Chelsea.